apollo

 How to manage the interaction:

-Taking Gemitrol Kit with Fosphenytoin together can possibly result in an interaction, but it can be taken if a doctor has advised it.
-If you notice any symptoms of sudden dizziness, weakness, chest pain or pressure, abnormal body movements, uncontrollable eye movements, itching, burning, or tingling sensation, it's important to contact a doctor right away.
+There may be a possibility of interaction between Gemitrol Kit and Burosumab, but it can be taken if prescribed by a doctor.
+If you have any of these symptoms like kidney stones, it's important to contact a doctor right away.
 Do not stop using any medications without a doctor's advice.
 Do not discontinue the medication without consulting a doctor.

 CalcitriolCalcifediol